Gossi

+The French Military ceded its control of a base in Gossi to the Malian Army in April 2022.

+Incidents

+In May of 2013, the bodies of two Tuareg men were found just outside of Gossi.
+Just hours earlier they were stripped naked and trampled on by soldiers, only to be released at the request of a soldier who was a relative.
+The Minister of Defence attributed the killings to the Ganda Koy- a militia that works with the support of local authorities.

 On 24 July 2014, a McDonnell Douglas MD-83 aircraft flying Air Algérie Flight 5017 crashed southeast of Gossi with 116 people on board.
 The flight had left Ouagadougou and was headed to Algiers.
 Initial reports suggested a sandstorm might have been to blame.
 Gossi was also the site of the capture of Mimi Ould Baba Ould El Mokhtar, believed to be responsible for a terrorist attack in Grand-Bassam, by French military forces.

+In March 2022, the French military released video evidence of Russian mercenaries burying about a dozen bodies of Malians near the Gossi military base.